fish-shell/fish-shell/doc_src/interactive.rst

 History searches are case-insensitive unless the search string contains an uppercase character.
 You can stop a search to edit your search string by pressing :kbd:`Esc` or :kbd:`Page Down`.

 Prefixing the commandline with a space will prevent the entire line from being stored in the history.
+It will still be available for recall until the next command is executed, but will not be stored on disk.
+This is to allow you to fix misspellings and such.

 The command history is stored in the file ``~/.local/share/fish/fish_history`` (or ``$XDG_DATA_HOME/fish/fish_history`` if that variable is set) by default.
 However, you can set the